aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 [^1]: A Python bytestring, shown like `b'foo'`, is like a string, but of 8-bit bytes instead of Unicode characters.

+[XXX I think we're still just a little too abrupt in digging into it...
+Maybe say something like "We're going to need these details, but don't worry about making them stick; maybe you'll want to review if you dig into the code"?]

 On the left are source-code line numbers (1 and 2); down the middle go bytecode instructions, each labeled with the address it's encoded at;
 and on the right each instruction may get an optional argument.
 The